cpoile/TurkTurk/README.md

 If there is anyone who wishes to use this software, please open an issue above and I'll fill out the instructions with a walkthrough of how to change the settings.

-For now, if you want to explore, the entry point is the `-main` function on line 543 of exp_condition_web.clj file.
+For now, if you want to explore, the entry point is the `-main` function on [here in the exp_condition_web.clj](https://github.com/cpoile/TurkTurk/blob/515b6bfb7f4bba1a1bfded09dff69a948ecdd659/src/exp_condition/exp_condition_web.clj#L543) file.

 ## Published in